When the Dark Cloud Looms

 1) Silence everything - This means turning off wherever possible radio, music*, news, television, internet, etc. It is possible that you are using media to try to avoid thinking about issues you really should be addressing.
 It is also possible that the information you are taking in is triggering your emotional upset.
 Whatever the case, you will not be able to get to the bottom of your problem, or be ready to listen to God, until you silence all the external demands upon your mind.**

-7) Seek fellowship: We are not meant to go this Christian life alone.
+6) Seek fellowship: We are not meant to go this Christian life alone.
 Together we Christians make up the body of Christ on this earth.
 Each of us is just one small part of that body.
 We need each other more desperately than we realize.
-Sometimes you may need the help of the body to get to the source of your emotional problems.
+Sometimes, most times, you will need the help of the body to get to the source of your emotional problems.
 Sometimes you will find that being cut off from that body is at the very heart of your pain.
+If you have not built relationships within your local church, start right away.
+Depression and fear will try to tell you to hide away.
+Don't do it.

 Finally a few words of common sense advice: Be sure you are getting enough exercise, enough sunshine, and enough sleep.
 Don't give in to behaviors that contribute to your problem.
 If you are depressed and have taken to your bed or your chair, get up and do something.
 If you are frantically/anxiously busying yourself, sit down and rest.
 Do the very things your depression tries to keep you from doing: walk, sing, shop, pray, cook, draw, clean house, finish projects, call your friends, go to church, tell people how you really feel and what you are really going through, go out to lunch, read your Bible.
 These are the very mundane things that help you regain lost perspective.